dgiljano/VBS/README.md

 For this part the following CMSSW version was used: CMSSW_8_0_26_patch1

-The folder must be included in the src directory.
+The folder data_driven_MC must be included in the src directory.
-The following instructions are necessary.
+The following instructions are necessary:

 The discriminant is defined in: src/run_makeZX.cpp